 Background to the stillbirth PSP

-The JLA is a project which is overseen by the National Institute for Health Research (NIHR) Evaluation, Trials and Studies Coordinating Centre (NETSCC).
+The JLA is a project which is overseen by the National Institute for Health and Care Research (NIHR) Evaluation, Trials and Studies Coordinating Centre (NETSCC).
 Its aim is to provide an infrastructure and process to help patients and clinicians work together to agree which are the most important treatment uncertainties affecting their particular interest, in order to influence the prioritisation of future research in that area.
 The JLA defines an uncertainty as a “known unknown” – in this case relating to the effects of treatment.

 The Stillbirth PSP was originally explored as part of a programme of work investigating whether increased awareness and better management of reduced fetal movements was able to reduce stillbirth.
 A preliminary meeting was held in Manchester in December 2012 when a PSP for reduced fetal movements was proposed.
 Following discussion with members of this group, stakeholders, the stillbirth clinical studies group of the Royal College of Obstetricians and Gynaecologists and NETSCC it was decided to broaden the scope of the PSP to late stillbirth.
 The readiness questionnaire was submitted to NETSCC in April 2013 and the PSP topic was accepted subject to funding in Summer 2013.
 Funding was confirmed in Autumn 2013, enabling the core group to meet in November 2013.